jferrl/react-testing-strategies/README.md

 2) It seems like a waste to render all of the children of each component under test, for every test.
 3) For actual unit testing.
 Testing composed components introduces new dependencies that might trigger an error while the unit itself might still work as intended.

+*Why is testing implementation details bad?*

+1) Can break when you refactor application code.
+False negatives
+2) May not fail when you break application code.
+False positives

 #### Page Object Pattern

 A page object wraps an HTML page, or fragment, with an application-specific API, allowing you to manipulate page elements without digging around in the HTML.